porttack/porttack.com/_posts/2023-04-22-choosing-python.md

 categories: teaching
 ---

 For tech veterans, the choice is clear.
-Python, often considered a "teaching language", is the go-to solution for a vast array of modern software engineering problems.
+Python, often considered a "teaching language", is [hugely popular](https://pypl.github.io/PYPL.html) and the go-to solution for a [vast array of modern software engineering problems](https://www.mygreatlearning.com/blog/open-source-python-libraries/).
 However, it's not the default choice for K12 education.
 Why?

 Block languages like Scratch and code.org are more accessible for beginners.
 They require minimal typing, which can be challenging for younger or less experienced students.
 The click-and-drag interface eliminates the need for understanding syntax or typing skills.
 It's an easy introduction to coding, but does it limit students' potential?